 Almost everything in the modern world is fast-paced: fast food, fast fashion, and a neverending stream of Fast & Furious movies.
-It only makes sense that you and your team have a fast option when it comes to conducting a retrospective on your sprints — they are called sprints after all.
+It only makes sense that you have a fast option when it comes to conducting a retrospective on your sprints.
+They are called sprints after all.

-Whether your team is just experimenting with starting retrospectives or you truly don’t have time in all your tight deadlines to all sit down together for half an hour to an hour, we’ve got the perfect retrospective for you: the aptly named quick retrospective.
+Maybe your team is just experimenting with starting retrospectives.
+Or you truly don’t have time in all your tight deadlines to all sit down together for half an hour.
+Either way, we’ve got the perfect retrospective for you: the aptly named quick retrospective.

 Find our convenient quick retrospective template in Cacoo to get started with your own run-through.